-So to make sure that you get off to the best possible start I have divided this guide into two parts.
-Part one will ease you in with a list of 11 things that you should be doing at the start of your journey.
+So to make sure that you get off to the best possible start, I have divided this guide into two parts.
+Part one will ease you in with a list of 11 things you should be doing at the start of your journey.

-Incredibly, if you are currently doing nothing then these 11 things could reduce your plastic waste by a staggering 75%!
+Incredibly, if you are currently doing nothing, these 11 things could reduce your plastic waste by a staggering 75%!

 Part two of this guide lists 23 things that you can do to maintain and possibly increase that 75% reduction.

 However, some of these tips may only make a small reduction for you but will aid the environment immensely.